Enabling SSO (Single Sign-On) is an integration that's available with the Growth Plan and Mighty Pro.

 Is there a way for my technical team to test the integration before enabling it on my main Mighty Network?

-Yes, in fact, we definitely recommend it.
+Yes!
+In fact, we recommend it.
 Full details are available in our SSO implementation guide.

 What protocols do you support to set up the SSO?

 We only support OAuth 2.0.
-OAuth2 (https://oauth.net/2) is the industry-standard protocol for authorization used by Facebook Connect and other authentication services today.
-It’s also what we use for Mighty Networks SSO.
+OAuth 2.0 is the industry-standard protocol for authorization used by Facebook Connect and other authentication services.

 What happens if I enable SSO, and then decide later to disable it?

-What happens to SSO if I downgrade my Business plan?
+What happens to SSO if I downgrade my Growth Plan or Mighty Pro?

 What happens if I get locked out of my Network?